ariel-lazrian/convert-countires-project/README.md

 the site that i have built http://assaf.cc/country/.

-this project is converting the data from the site https://www.iucnredlist.org/ it will take the data from the site and convert it to other data. example of the data:
+this project is changing the data from this site https://www.iucnredlist.org/ it will take the data from the site and change it to other data. example of the data:

 Extant (resident)